curv3d/curv/ideas/compiler/Statement_Analyser.md

 * class Definition represents a tree node, and contains
   * a map from Atom to a slot_t.
   * data for constructing a sequence of slot initialization instructions.
-  * an analyze() virtual function for creating the instructions.
+  * an analyse() virtual function for creating the instructions.
   * A compound definition contains intermixed definitions and actions.
-    Therefore class Compound_Definition also records the actions, its analyze() outputs the action instructions.
+    Therefore class Compound_Definition also records the actions, its analyse() outputs the action instructions.
 Sort of.
 In the recursive case, the order of action instructions depends on the global dependency graph.

-Can't analyze recursive definitions bottom up.
+Can't analyse recursive definitions bottom up.
 There must be a global `Scope` data structure containing the dependency graph.
-Its analyze() function walks all of the definiens in dependency order.
+Its analyse() function walks all of the definiens in dependency order.
 * So how would that work for conditional definitions?
 The dependencies of an 'if' definition are the union of the 'then' and 'else' dependencies.